This American Life: History

 In January 2012, This American Life presented excerpts from a one-man theater show The Agony and the Ecstasy of Steve Jobs by Mike Daisey as an exposé of conditions at a Foxconn factory in China.
 The episode was entitled "Mr. Daisey and the Apple Factory" and became one of the show's most popular episodes at that time, with 888,000 downloads and 206,000 streams.
 WBEZ planned to host a live showing and a Q+A of "The Agony and the Ecstasy of Steve Jobs" in Chicago on April 7, 2012.
 On March 16, 2012, This American Life officially retracted the episode after learning that several events recounted both in the radio story and the monologue were fabrications.
 WBEZ canceled the planned live performance and refunded all ticket purchases.
 Airing that day, This American Life devoted the week's show (titled "Retraction") to detailing the inconsistencies in "The Agony and Ecstasy of Steve Jobs".
 The show includes interviews between Rob Schmitz, the reporter who discovered the discrepancies, and Daisey's translator in China, Cathy Lee, as well as an interview between host Glass and Daisey.
 Daisey apologized for presenting his work as journalism, saying "It's not journalism.
 It's theater," but refused to acknowledge that he had lied—even in the face of obvious discrepancies.
 The podcast of this episode became the most downloaded until February 2013.

-Two weeks later, the show also reiterated that they had previously removed three stories by Stephen Glass due to dubious content, namely episode 57, "Delivery", episode 79, " Stuck in the Wrong Decade", and episode 86, "How to Take Money from Strangers."
+Two weeks later, the show also reiterated that they had previously removed three stories by Stephen Glass (no relation to Ira) due to dubious content, namely episode 57, "Delivery", episode 79, "Stuck in the Wrong Decade", and episode 86, "How to Take Money from Strangers."
 The episodes including the segments had inadvertently resurfaced in episode streams due to a website redesign.
 Though the segments were cut from podcast streams, the transcript of the contents have been kept accessible on the show's official website.

 In 2015, the show retracted a story about canvassers who tried to change people's political opinions.
 The story was based on an article in Science that was also retracted.

 In March 2014, the program announced that PRI would stop distributing the show in July, and that May, Glass announced that the staff would be distributing the show themselves, with Public Radio Exchange doing the technical legwork to deliver the audio to the radio stations.

 On October 1, 2014, the show produced a spinoff, Serial, a season-long exploration delivered as a podcast series.
 In 2015, Glass became the sole owner of This American Life; WBEZ continued as a production partner on the show and on Serial with future shows to be independent.
 In 2017, This American Life launched the podcast S-Town through the spinoff company Serial Productions.
 Serial Productions was bought by The New York Times Company in 2020.
 The Times and Serial jointly produced the podcasts Nice White Parents, hosted by Chana Joffe-Walt, which debuted in July 2020; and The Improvement Association, hosted by Zoe Chace, which debuted in April 2021.